aboutcode-org/scancode-toolkit/README.rst

 ScanCode Toolkit
 ================

 ScanCode Toolkit is a set of code scanning tools that detect the origin (copyrights), license and vulnerabilities of code, packages and dependencies in a codebase.
+ScanCode Toolkit is an `AboutCode project <https://aboutcode.org>`_.

 Why Use ScanCode Toolkit?
 =========================